 Manager – Cheryl Galloway – [email protected]

-Born on Vancouver Island, Cheryl arrived in the Cowichan Valley to take a position as Community Recreation Coordinator in the Island Savings Centre.
+Born on Vancouver Island, Cheryl arrived in the Cowichan Valley in 1987 to take a position as Community Recreation Coordinator in the Cowichan Community Centre.
 Cheryl holds a BSc from the University of Oregon in Recreation Administration.
 To her, recreation means a process of re-creating who we really are and living in a way that leads us to self-actualization, recognizing that for many, it is through art.
 She later accepted a position as Community Education Manager and then Administrative Coordinator in Training & Development at VIU’s Cowichan Campus.
-Cheryl is committed to community and a love for art and a desire to support it brought her to CVAC.
+Cheryl is committed to community and a love for art.
+Cheryl joined CVAC in Jan, 2017.

 President: Presides at meetings, provides support, guidance and supervision to the directors, and advises on issues related to arts and culture in the Cowichan Valley Regional District.